clubajax/base-component/README.md

  * Do not call `super()` if not extending a class
  * When extending a class and using a constructor, `super()` must be called.
  * `super()` must be called first - or at least before using the `this` keyword.
- * Do not try to pass arguments into a constructor - they are not passed into extended HTMLElements (at last not in the v1 spec)
+ * Do not try to pass arguments into a constructor - they are not passed into extended HTMLElements (at least not in the v1 spec)

 Q. **Why are my component methods undefined?**